 The RPA tutorial below will show you how to use object-based automation and demonstrate an example of building a script by simply recording the actions you perform on the screen.

 Automating user actions in Excel is one of the most popular uses of RPA.
 Apart from automating with the object-based approach, you can do it via special Excel actions from the Actions Library.
 With the help of these actions, you can open spreadsheets, copy/paste the data, and perform other actions instantly in the background.
 Watch this tutorial to see how to use these actions in a script.

 Special Application actions allow you to automate opening Windows applications and performing some basic actions with their windows: focusing on them, maximizing, minimizing, closing, etc. See an overview of “Launch Application” and other actions from the Application group in this video.

 Optical Character Recognition, or OCR, is one of the most helpful features of Intelligent Automation Cloud, which allows digitizing data so it can be used by bots in business processes.
 It can recognize and extract text from images, PDF files and other documents.
 See how you can use the special OCR action in scripts in this RPA video tutorial.

 We hope all these robotic process automation tutorials were helpful toward getting you started with Intelligent Automation Cloud.
-If you want to learn automation on a more advanced level, take our free online RPA training course, “Building Bot Tasks.”
+If you want to learn automation on a more advanced level, take our free online RPA training course, “Automating the Business Task.”
 It not only contains all the above and many other RPA training tutorials, but also links to product documentation and ready RPA examples that you can download and run to see automation in action.